-What radioactive sources surround you what are their effect on your health?
+What radioactive sources surround you?
+What are their effects on your health?
 What does the Radiation Hormesis theory claim; Which kind of ionizing radiation is a proven carcinogen?
 Are there risks from the nuclear accident in Japan?
 How to protect yourself?
 How to measure the radioactivity levels in your area?

-Everything in nature consist of atoms.
+Everything in nature consists of atoms.
 Radioactive atoms are unstable because their nuclei have a lot of energy.

 During attenuation to more stable forms they emit radiation (alpha particles, beta and gamma rays) which is called ionizing because it ejects the electrons from other atoms forming ions.

 Ionization activates the production of free radicals in the human body cells and may cause changes in the structure of the chromosomes of the cell membrane (mechanisms associated with cancer development).

 Elevated levels of radiation can cause nausea, vomiting, burns, hair loss, infertility, impairment of the immune system and an increased incidence of certain types of cancer related death.